 - Pacifica State Beach and San Pedro Creek watershed: In 2013 the San Francisco Regional Water Quality Control Board found that waters in Pacifica State Beach and San Pedro Creek had high levels of bacteria pollution.
 The County and the City of Pacifica worked together to develop a plan to monitor and reduce water pollution levels.
 The County is currently working with horse and dog facilities to implement practices that reduce bacteria pollution.

 Thousands of people use San Mateo County swimming areas annually.
 On any one day people can be found swimming, surfing, body-surfing, diving, or just wading in the water’s edge at any of the ocean or Bay beaches in San Mateo County.
 Generally these waters are clean and safe for swimming.
-However, to ensure the public’s health is protected, San Mateo County Environmental Health Services, with the help of volunteer samplers, tests these waters weekly for unsafe concentrations of indicator bacteria.
-If problems are found the public is notified by signs at the beach, postings on our website and notification on our telephone hotline to warn the public that they may become ill if they come into contact with water in the posted areas.
+However, to ensure the public’s health is protected, San Mateo County Environmental Health Services and volunteer samplers test these waters weekly for unsafe concentrations of indicator bacteria.
+If problems are found the public is notified by signs at the beach, postings on the San Mateo County beach monitoring website and notification on the San Mateo County’s Beach/Creek posting hotline to warn the public that they may become ill if they come into contact with water in the posted areas.

 Disposing of unused and unwanted medicines by flushing them down the toilet can create problems downstream since water treatment plants are not designed to filter chemical compounds.
 To help protect the environment from medicine polluting waterways, the San Mateo County Board of Supervisors passed the Safe Medicine Disposal Ordinance in May 2015.
 The Ordinance requires medicine producers that sell their products in San Mateo County to provide all residents with a safe and convenient way to dispose of unwanted home-generated medicine.
 As of September 2017, there are 35 safe medicine disposal drop-off locations in the County.